ekuric/openshift/_rhev/vm_create.md

 #### Example 3

 Delete all virtual machines which name start with `openshift_master` from RHEV cluster.
 This step is destructive, so be careful and pass correct `vmprefix` value.
-Machines which run will not be deleted, they first need to be stopped
+Machines which run will not be deleted, they first need to be stopped, already stopped machines will be removed from RHEV cluster and cannot be recovered
 ```
 # delete_rhev_vm.py --url="<rhev url api eg. https://rhv-m.local/ovirt-engine/api" --rhevusername="admin@internal" --rhevpassword="secret_pass" --vmprefix=openshift_master --action delete
 ```